Gain more allies, build better connections, and further your mission using Cultural IntelligenceBy Sir José Bright with Jenna Ovett

 The most common mistake nonprofits make when trying to increase cultural respect or understanding is hiring someone from a particular demographic to serve only as a bridge to their cultural community, rather than to serve as part of staff leadership.
 Another mistake is simply translating materials—messaging, program collateral, and other communications—into a different language without considering how it applies to your audience.
 That can create a cultural disconnect, often rendering the materials ineffective.
 Rather, we should be making marketing materials that reflect the values and beliefs of the audiences we are trying to attract.
 Personally, I am half black and, half Latino, so I understand first-hand the benefits of using the insights of a culturally diverse staff to help build programming, plan communications, and design events.

 So what are the best resources for gaining cultural intelligence?
-Your number one resource is the people around you—each one is, practically, a walking encyclopedia.
+Your number one resource is the people around you – each one is, practically, a walking encyclopedia.
 Getting them to open up, and share the wealth of information they possess, requires operating from the heart and showing interest.
-And above all else, it’s critical that your research goes beyond a superficial knowledge search to uncover the whys, hows, and other details underpinning different cultures.
+Other resource opportunities can be found among your partners – other nonprofits, for-profit supporters, and stakeholder groups – and by networking with like-minded organizations who serve multi-cultural populations.
+Regardless of which path you choose, it’s critical that your research goes beyond a superficial knowledge search to uncover the whys, hows, and other details underpinning different cultures.

 1. Leave your frame of reference at the door.
 If we don’t put our paradigms on the shelf we may come off as judgmental, defensive, or argumentative.
-For example, someone may wear the same article of clothing over and over again because that’s all they have—and Next time, try looking at things through their eyes.
+Next time you encounter a point of difference with someone, try looking at things through their eyes.

 2. Acknowledge the diversity within a cultural group.
 While people may possess a common cultural denominator, be sensitive to everything that makes an individual who they are.
 People commonly lumped into one cultural group can in face possess a variety of different socioeconomic statuses, religions, upbringings, and perspectives.
 For example, not all Latinos like spicy foods— trust me, I’m one of them.
 Because we’re not a homogenous population, using stereotypes like this in your messaging can actually insult your audience.